jgoodson/scavenger-hunt/README.md

 # scavenger-hunt #

-This is a scavenger hunt to learn Linux commands.
-Our goal is to find all the clues and learn how to use basic Linux commands in the process.
+This is a scavenger hunt to practice using the Linux commands we have already learned.
+Our goal is to find all the clues and test out our use of basic Linux commands in the process.

 ### Clue 1: The Hunt Begins ###